 Scope of practice laws vary from state to state.
 Learn about state medical liability laws in your state and across the country.
 A few examples include:

-- Nurse practitioner practice authority (PDF)
+- Nurse practitioner practice authority (PDF, members only)

-- Nurse practitioner prescriptive authority (PDF)
+- Nurse practitioner prescriptive authority (PDF, members only)

 - Physician assistant scope of practice (PDF, members only)

 - Pharmacist scope of practice (PDF, members only)

 Maps in the AMA Geographic Mapping Initiative (geomaps) compare where physicians practice versus where non-physicians practice in all 50 states and the District of Columbia.
 The AMA created over 4,500 geomaps to demonstrate that expanding scope does not equal expanding access to care.
 These are available upon request.

 The Scope of Practice Data Series Modules (modules) can help advocates educate legislators, regulatory bodies and other policymakers about the education and training of certain health care professionals, as well as about the qualifications that physicians must attain to accept the responsibility for full, unrestricted licensure to practice medicine.